kyren/piccolo/README.md

 [![docs.rs](https://docs.rs/piccolo/badge.svg)](https://docs.rs/piccolo)
 [![Build Status](https://img.shields.io/circleci/project/github/triplehex/piccolo.svg)](https://circleci.com/gh/triplehex/piccolo)

-## piccolo - An experimental Lua VM implemented in pure Rust
+## piccolo - An experimental Stackless Lua VM implemented in pure Rust

 **(After *four* years, now UN-paused!)**

 Project Goals:
   * Be an arguably working, useful Lua interpreter.
   * Be an easy way to confidently sandbox untrusted Lua scripts.
-  * Be somewhat resilient against DoS from untrusted scripts (scripts should not be able to cause the interpreter to panic and should be guaranteed to pause in some reasonable bounded amount of time).
+  * Be resilient against DoS from untrusted scripts (scripts should not be able to cause the interpreter to panic or use an unbounded amount of memory and should be guaranteed to pause in some bounded amount of time).
   * Be an easy way to bind Rust APIs to Lua safely, with a bindings system that is resilient against weirdness and edge cases, and with user types that can safely participate in runtime garbage collection.
   * Be pragmatically compatible with some version(s) of PUC-Rio Lua.
   * Don't be obnoxiously slow (for example, avoid abstractions that would make the interpreter fundamentally slower than PUC-Rio Lua).

-**This project is currently very WIP** Right now, the short term goal is to get some usable subset of Lua working, and to have a robust bindings story.
-`piccolo` is being worked on again to use in a separate game project, and my immediate goals are going to be whatever that project requires.

 ## API Instability